The Art of Code generation with Cline (Claude + OpenAI)

 Always review generated code for security implications.
 Ensure that no sensitive data is exposed and that best security practices are followed.
 Claude-Dev might sometimes generate client-side code that should be server-side for security reasons.

-If you don't explicitly tell the LLM to follow best practices, it may make changes that are quick and dirty, resulting in a mess and vulnerabilities in the generated code.
+If you don't explicitly tell the LLM to follow best practices, it may make changes that are quick and dirty, resulting in messy code and vulnerabilities.

 Example Prompt: